Dateline: June 8th 1978 22:00. Nairobi, Kenya

 I camped there, in a huge park where, probably due to the threat of "terrorism" by "freedom fighters", I was the only one camping.

 There were a lot of folks with hand guns and rifles around.
+Mostly white folks

 I chatted up the local car hire lady at the hotel, thinking I might try my luck, but I'm afraid she was such a substitute for a woman, I couldn't bring myself to inviting her out (why not come back to my tent for a drink?
 Hah!)

 In the (empty) bar that night, (on a Friday), I met I believe a PhD student doing his thesis on the Great Zim structure, and the director of the ruins.
-I'm invited to a guided tour next day.
+I'm invited to a personal guided tour next day.

 Apparently it was used as a kind of sacred Oracle regarding the future, and was actually being used to divine the future when the British army took the tower, ways back.
-Probably eviserating the natives and the sacrifice in turn
+Probably eviscerating the natives and the sacrifice in turn

 I think its true, he certainly believed it